 Using AI to diagnose breast cancer is 30 times faster than the human counterpart with an accuracy rate of 99 percent.

-Our healthcare software development team recently worked on building a surgical implant database by training AI algorithms to detect surgical implants in radiological images.
+Our AI app development team recently worked on building a surgical implant database by training AI algorithms to detect surgical implants in radiological images.

 Use of technology to carry out such routine tasks not only helps prevent medical errors that may lead to adverse outcomes, but also helps in optimizing radiologists’ time which can be better utilized interacting with patients and physicians, an aspect of medicine that AI can’t take over.